mkhraisha/Smart-Contracts-And-Decentralized-Applications/assignments/erc-20.md

     uint256 public override totalSupply = 1000000 * (uint256(10) ** decimals);

-    event Transfer(address indexed from, address indexed to, uint256 value);

     constructor() public {
         // Initially assign all tokens to the contract's